DesertSled800c/Cell-Full-Stack/README.md

 4. Run the `.sql` file located in the backend project to create the database

 5. [Set up a Firebase project and configure the authentication]

+6. To install Firebase 8.7.1, run the following command in the terminal:

+npm install firebase@8.7.1

-6. Update the `appsettings.json` file in the backend project with your Firebase project ID:
+7. Update the `appsettings.json` file in the backend project with your Firebase project ID:
    {
      "FirebaseProjectId": "your-firebase-project-id"
    }

-7. Create a `.env` file in the `client` folder with your Firebase API key:
+8. Create a `.env` file in the `client` folder with your Firebase API key:
    {
      REACT_APP_API_KEY="your-api-key"
    }